bfix/gnunet-docker/README.md

 This file will be copied to `/etc/gnunet.conf` and specifies the system configuration.
 The provided example file is an example of an IPv4-only system behind a punched NAT.
+You will need to replace the line `EXTERNAL_ADDRESS = xxx.xxx.xxx.xxx` with your public IPv4 address.

 #### gnunet-user.conf